brunosj/pinewax/README.md

     _Note: You'll also see a second link: _`http://localhost:8000/___graphql`_.
 This is a tool you can use to experiment with querying your data.
 Learn more about using this tool in the [Gatsby tutorial](https://www.gatsbyjs.com/tutorial/part-five/#introducing-graphiql)._

-    Open the `my-shopify-starter` directory in your code editor of choice and edit `src/pages/index.jsx`.
+    Open the `pinewax` directory in your code editor of choice and edit `src/pages/index.jsx`.
 Save your changes and the browser will update in real time!

 ## 🧐 What's inside?

 A quick look at the top-level files and directories you'll see in this project.

     .
-    ├── example
     ├── src
     ├── static
-    ├── .env.example
+    ├── .env
     ├── gatsby-browser.js
     ├── gatsby-config.js
     └── gatsby-node.js